CallumMaloney/Bear-in-Mind-Retaining-Applying-Infomation-Application/README.md

 This page allows the user to see a random question to one of the random flashcards on screen.
 To reveal the answer, the user can press a button.
 The user can also request another question.

+To be added in the future:

+- Learning Journal
+- Sort By feature implimented on the "Test Me" page
+- Category drop down menu seperate from the Sort By menu

 Demo of the App: